MLA Block Quotes – Formatting Explained (8th Edition)

 • Start with the character’s name in all capital characters, followed by a period.

-• There are sometimes blank lines at the beginning of a dialogue sequence after the character’s name.
-Include all of the extra spaces in your copy of the printed script.
+• Include all of the extra spaces in your copy of the printed script.

 • The above format should be used when the conversation moves on to a new character.